 The vast majority of Cornell students who choose to use substances of any kind use alcohol only (Cornell Alcohol and Social Life Survey, Fall 2022).
 However, those who use cannabis should be aware of campus policy, the effects and risks involved with use, as well as strategies for using safely.

-About cannabis & marijuana
+Key facts about cannabis & marijuana

 - "Cannabis" refers to all products (dried leaves, flowers, stems, and seeds) derived from the Cannabis sativa plant.